 Right now is such a fragile time on our planet and with the perception I have, I think that on some level we are not only experiencing it's beauty, but also the chaos and decay, death and rebirth.
 That said, my artwork expresses the range of 'tones' which are entangled in natures cycles (including my own).
 Beauty for its own sake is worthy of our admiration, however, it's important to me as an artist that I capture more than just beauty.
 Rather than my art existing merely as an object to look at, I hope to connect the viewer's gaze with the various energies of the natural world.
 This conversation manifests in both the intense abstract paintings that I do, and the softer fluid work as well.
 Each piece should evoke feeling and depth, and all of them together create a narrative on the dynamic force of nature itself.

-Natalie began her career in the arts as a professional Flamenco dancer, under the direction of internationally acclaimed performer Fiona Malena (2004-2007).
-After an injury forced her to shift her creative focus, Natalie taught herself to work with oil paints in abstraction (2009).
+Natalie was influenced by the outdoors from early childhood, when she spent much of her time fishing, hiking and camping with her father.
+Her dedication to the natural world includes living in some of nature's most beautiful places, such as the Canadian Rockies (her birthplace), Kauai, Hawaii, and her current home, Vancouver Island, British Columbia.
+She began her career in the arts as a professional Flamenco dancer under the direction of internationally acclaimed performer Fiona Malena (2004-2007).
+After an injury forced her to pivot, Natalie began experimenting with oil painting in abstraction (2009), and quickly realized her love for the visual arts.
 She has since studied various methods including acrylic glazing with Abstract Artist Dianne Neuman and in 2015, she briefly studied drawing with artist Nicole Sleeth.
-Natalie currently works and exhibits from her studio in Victoria BC, Canada, with collectors throughout the US and Mexico as well.
+In 2016, Natalie began working with resin and has received a tremendous response from collectors and the public at large.
+She currently works out of her studio in Victoria BC, Canada, with collectors throughout the US and Mexico as well.